richgel999/fpng/README.md

 To use fpng.cpp in other programs, copy fpng.cpp/.h into your project.
 Alternatively, `#include "fpng.cpp"` and `#include "fpng.h"` in one place, and then `#include "fpng.h"` everywhere else.

 There are a few optional compile-time defines you can use to configure fpng, particularly `FPNG_NO_SSE`.
 With gcc/clang on x86/x64, to get SSE you must compile with "-msse4.1 -mpclmul".
 Also, the code has only been tested with `-fno-strict-aliasing` (same as the Linux kernel, and MSVC's default).
-See the top of fpng.cpp for a list of the optional defines, and the CMakeLists.txt file for compiler options.
+See the top of fpng.cpp for a list of the optional defines.

 ### Initialization